Tbrennan6/IcelandicNow/docs/05_Inflection_I/06_singular_personal_pronouns.md

 **Conversation 4:**\
 Person 1: Þekkirðu **Jóhannu**? - (Do you know Jóhanna?)\
 Person 2: Já, ég þekki **hana**. - (Yes, I know her.)

+For practice, translate the following into Icelandic:

+1. Do you love me?
+2. Do you know me?
+3. He doesn't miss you.
+4. She gives you a cake.
+5. You eat cakes.
+6. I eat a donkey.

 ## Third-Person Pronouns
 The first and second-person pronouns replace words in the third-person.
 In practice, this is going to be most things.